Manicured green shrubs in a garden

 Peony Garden in Oshawa Valley Botanical Gardens

-Since the donation of 100 plants in 2001 the collection of Peonies in the Oshawa Valley Botanical Gardens has grown to the largest contemporary collection in North America with over 300 varieties blooming annually in late May through June.
+Since the donation of 100 plants in 2001 the collection of Peonies in the Oshawa Valley Botanical Gardens has grown to the largest contemporary collection in North America.

 Location: 155 Arena Street, Oshawa